ultimike/d8-composer-pantheon/move-site-in.md

 Connect to the remote Pantheon Git repository:

-*  If the site's repository is already hosted on Pantheon, then skip this step.
+*  If the site's repository is already hosted on Pantheon, then skip this step (but strongly consider doing all of this on a Pantheon Multidev environment).
 *  If the site's repository is hosted somewhere else, and you want to keep the ability to be able to push to both the original site repository and Pantheon, then use:
    *  `git remote add pantheon ssh://…` - you'll need to remember to substitute "pantheon" for "origin" in the remainder of Git commands below.
 *  If you want to only push this new repository to Pantheon then first remove the reference to the old repository: